 Risk analysis should be an ongoing process, in which a covered entity regularly reviews its records to track access to e-PHI and detect security incidents, periodically evaluates the effectiveness of security measures put in place, and regularly reevaluates potential risks to e-PHI.

-There are several administrative safeguards that should be put into place regarding e-PHI.
+There are several administrative, physical, and technical safeguards that should be put into place to protect the security of e-PHI.

-Here are a few examples of recommended safeguards:
+Administrative Safeguards.
+Here are a few examples of recommended administrative safeguards:

 If a covered entity knows of an activity or practice of the business associate that constitutes a material breach or violation of the business associate’s obligation, the covered entity must take reasonable steps to cure the breach or end the violation.
 Violations include the failure to implement safeguards that reasonably and appropriately protect e-PHI.

 HIPAA provisions require covered entities to develop and maintain policies, procedures, and documentation to comply with the Security Rule.
 A covered entity must: